suziexi/frameblends.github.io/README.md

 1. Begin with American National Corpus Texts
 2. Start with data-oriented methods
-3. Work ased on the understanding about FrameNet structure and methods(according to the book  FrameNet II: Extended Theory and Practice) , especially how this full text annotation has been developed
+3. Work ased on the understanding about FrameNet structure and methods(according to the book  FrameNet II: Extended Theory and Practice), especially how this full text annotation has been developed
 4. Start with pseudo code to describe the noticed patterns

 #### Daily Plan and Progress
 #### Monday
-- Understanding xml dataset corresponding to the reader-friedly annotated text on the FrameNet website, and write a documentation explaining the xml data
+- Understanding xml dataset corresponding to the reader-friendly annotated text on the FrameNet website, and write a documentation explaining the xml data
 - Explore metaphor frame-to-frame relation and metaphor labels in the Sentence layer

 #### Tuesday